nikitalagrange/nikitalagrange.github.io/content/authors/admin/_index.md

     date_start: 2022-10-01
     date_end: ''
     summary: |
-      Thesis on the development of a new algorithm for causal discovery in the presence of latent variables.
-Supervised by [Dr. Hervé Isambert](http://kinefold.curie.fr/isambertlab) and co-supervised by [Dr. Barbara Bravi](https://profiles.imperial.ac.uk/b.bravi21)
+      Thesis on the development of a new algorithm for causal discovery in the presence of latent variables, supervised by [Dr. Hervé Isambert](http://kinefold.curie.fr/isambertlab) and co-supervised by [Dr. Barbara Bravi](https://profiles.imperial.ac.uk/b.bravi21)
     button:
       text: 'Read Thesis'
       url: 'https://theses.fr/s383983?domaine=these'